 Kinda scary, right?
 The good thing is, the use of the drone has transcended way, way past the war thing.
 In 2014, Amazon proposed the use of drones to deliver packages.
 DIY organizations have created small drones for recreational flights.
 Even Facebook is developing drones that aim to deliver Internet access around the world.

 Nowadays, you don’t have to wonder where to buy drones.
 You don’t have to be a member of a military force or an intelligence agency to be able to fly one.
 Whether you want to play, film your wedding video, take a selfie, get a top view of your neighborhood or deliver a dossier, drones are your way to go.
-Just check out the drone reviews to help you in getting the best drone deals for your money.
+Just check out the drone reviews, or build your own with a DIY drone kit, to help you in getting the best drone deals for your money.